deepak-venkatesh/99-lisp-problems/README.md

 # 99-lisp-problems
-99 common lisp problems inspired by the prolog list Instructions for the Prolog problem set are as below:
+99 common lisp problems inspired by the prolog list.
+Instructions for the Prolog problem set are as below:

 ------------------------------------------------------